Containerizing an in-house application can be complex; a great resource for guiding this process is Docker’s list of Dockerfile best practices.

 Self-discovery may not support dynamic ports

-Some applications, specifically many game servers, report their bound IP and port to a master server list for discovery.
+Some applications, specifically many game servers, report their bound IP and port to a controller server list for discovery.
 While a game server may be accessible directly via the dynamic port mapping, the port provided to players through a search will be the internal port, which is not externally accessible.

 The simplest way around this is to allocate external ports on your infrastructure and use direct static mapping into the application container.
 In this case, your application will need to be configured to use what is essentially a dynamic internal port via some configuration parameter.
 You can see an example of this in my GMod Server repo.